peteroupc/peteroupc.github.io/colorgen.md

 A very rough approximate conversion of an RGB color (`color`) to a CMYK color involves generating `k = min(min(1.0 - color[0], 1.0 - color[1]), 1.0 - color[2])`, then generating `[0, 0, 0, 1]` if `k` is 1, or `[((1.0 - color[0]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), k]` otherwise.
 A very rough approximate conversion of a CMYK color (`cmyk`) to an RGB color involves generating `[(1 - cmyk[0]) * ik, (1 - cmyk[1]) * ik, (1 - cmyk[2]) * ik]`, where `ik = 1 - cmyk[3]`.

-Just as with CMYK, the interpretation of any recipe of inks depends on the printing condition.
-However, printing systems that use mixtures of inks other than cyan, magenta, yellow, and black (notably "extended gamut" systems of six or more inks, and systems that use custom "spot" color inks) are not yet of general interest to programmers.
+Just as with CMYK, the interpretation of any recipe of inks as a color depends on the printing condition.
+However, printing systems that use mixtures that include inks other than cyan, magenta, yellow, and black (notably "extended gamut" systems of six or more inks, and systems that use custom "spot" color inks) are not yet of general interest to programmers.

 <sup id=Note19>(19)</sup> Other methods that have been used for approximating relative luminance (and which don't really yield "relative luminance" as used here) include&mdash;